UmSenhorQualquer/pyforms/docs/api-documentation/controls.md

 #### data_changed_event(row, col, item)

-Called when any of list the content is updated.
+Called when any of content of the list is updated.

 #### item_selection_changed_event()